Resonant level model from a Krylov perspective: Lanczos coefficients in a quadratic model: Analytical insights to the Lanczos coefficients

 Revisiting Eq.\ (\ref{eq-laplace-ode}), the coefficients $\beta_n^{(a)}$, with $a$ indicating the specific coupling, allow us to straightforwardly infer the Lanczos coefficients $b_n^{(a)}$ pertaining to $\mathcal{C}(t)$ as

-See Fig.\ (\ref{fig-sketch}) for an impression of the $b_n$ and corresponding dynamics for the cases considered in Tab.\ \ref{tab:Summary}.
+See Fig.\ \ref{fig-sketch} for an impression of the $b_n$ and corresponding dynamics for the cases considered in Tab.\ \ref{tab:Summary}.
 Despite considering the four cases given in Tab.\ \ref{tab:Summary} explicitly, we note that such an analysis in fact may be readily generalized.
 To this end, consider some set of Lanczos coefficients $\{\beta_n^\prime\}_n$ together with its corresponding autocorrelation function $\mathcal{K}^\prime(t)$.
 Expressing the Laplace transform of the latter in its continued fraction representation and plugging it into Eq.\ (\ref{eq-laplace-ode}), we get for $\mathcal{C}(t)$ the Lanczos coefficients $b_1=1$ and $b_{n\ge2}=\beta^\prime_{n-1}$.
 That is, by choosing a particular memory kernel $\mathcal{K}^\prime$ we may bequest its Lanczos coefficients directly onto $\mathcal{C}(t)$.
-Note that, as $\mathcal{K}^\prime (t)$ itself is an autocorrelation function, by Bochner's theorem there exists some $J^\prime(\omega)\ge0$, such that an equation of the form of Eq.\ (\ref{eq-fourier}) holds and consequently allows for the interpretation a respective coupling density.
-Hence, for \textit{any} ``desired" form for the Lanczos coefficients, there exists a coupling density giving rise to them, all leaving the free structure of the system unaltered.
+Note that, as $\mathcal{K}^\prime (t)$ itself is an autocorrelation function, by Bochner's theorem there exists some $J^\prime(\omega)\ge0$, symmetric around $\omega=0$, such that an equation of the form of Eq.\ (\ref{eq-fourier}) holds and consequently allows for the interpretation a respective coupling density.

+It is worth mentioning that while this argument establishes the existence of a suitable coupling density $J^\prime(\omega)$, it may be that the latter is not easily experimentally realizable.
+However, on the theoretical side, for \textit{any} ``desired" form for the Lanczos coefficients amounting to an autocorrelation function $\mathcal{K}^\prime(t)$, there \textit{exists} a coupling density giving rise to them, all leaving the free structure of the system unaltered.
 Therefore it is evident, that the asymptotic behavior of the Lanczos coefficients cannot be any indicator for the system at hand being either free, interacting-integrable or chaotic.

 Further, with $\mathcal{H}$ quadratic, a single-particle operator such as $\mathcal{O}$ will remain a single-particle operator under time-evolution.
 In this sense, in the setting considered here, there is no operator growth, despite Lanczos coefficients not being bounded.
 For more details see App.\ \ref{app-no-growth}.